HUMAN PHYSIOLOGY AND RESEARCH

 Credit points: 15

 In this subject, you will explore aspects of advanced human physiology, focusing on general physiological principles and their applications, and recent research findings.
-Furthermore, you complete a discipline-specific research module in which they explore what science is, the practices of science, including the methods and tools that scientists use, and the status of knowledge that science produces.
-This exploration forms the foundation for a team-based prescribed research experience in which you will emulate a number of roles of a practising scientist.
+You will analyse, synthesise and evaluate scientific research findings published in peer reviewed journal articles, and communicate to scientific peers through a written literature review.
+You will be guided and supported through this process by a core teaching team, as well as an advisor who is an expert in your chosen area of interest.
+You will participate in a Journal Club with your advisor, and peers who are writing their literature review on the same topic.
 The content and skills-related work described complement a graduate employability module in which students evaluate their current level of graduate capabilities and attributes and relate this to preparation for a variety of Science Technology Engineering and Mathematics (STEM) careers.

 Available to Study Abroad/Exchange StudentsYes